opnsense/docs/source/manual/multiwan.rst

 ------------------
 WAN Load Balancing
 ------------------
-Load balancing can be used to split the load between two (or more) ISP's.
+Load balancing can be used to split the load between two (or more) ISPs.
 This enhances the total available bandwidth and/or lowers the load on each ISP.

 The principle is simple: Each WAN connection (gateway) gets a portion of the traffic.